 Frequently Asked Questions

-No, schools that have been approved to order test materials are not required to submit testing plans or notification of policies used to College Board.
+No. Schools that have been approved to order test materials aren't required to submit testing plans or notification of policies used to College Board.

-Schools will be required to follow local public health guidelines and should be prepared to communicate all requirements to students ahead of test day.
-College Board supports efforts to help ensure the safety and comfort of their staff and students, such as:
+Schools are required to follow local public health guidelines and should be prepared to communicate all requirements to students ahead of test day.
+College Board supports local efforts to help ensure the health and safety of their staff and students.

 Schools should refer to their test day manuals for additional guidance on administering College Board assessments.
 If you have questions about what's allowed this year, you can call the following customer service numbers: